Re-posting this from one of my first English soccer trips, back in January 2014:

 I then posted three videos on my Youtube channel, shared them in a community of Sunderland fans on Google+, and thought, well, they should enjoy that.

-Meanwhile, I received literally dozens of emails from Sunderland fans, telling me among other things that they can’t stop watching the videos, all about their experiences in Old Trafford that night, that I really should come to the Final at Wembley on March 2, and meanwhile that I am now an honorary Mackem.
-I had to look that one up on Wikipedia, but I am much flattered.
+Meanwhile, I received literally dozens of emails from Sunderland fans, telling me among other things that they can’t stop watching the videos, all about their experiences in Old Trafford that night, that I really should come to the Final at Wembley on March 2, and, meanwhile, that I am now an honorary Mackem.
+I had to look that one up on Wikipedia, but I am very flattered.
 They also keep calling me Marra (friend), and I didn’t know what that was, either!

 This is what sports ought to be: community beyond borders and backgrounds, company through misery, and a chance for shared joy.
 Right now I’m being given the gift of helping thousands of people I’ve never met re-experience some joy, and it is without question the highlight of my two-week trip to the UK.

 Here’s a sampling from some of those emails: